HamiltonGroup1Project3/Weather/README.md

 ## How to install and get it running on a local host
+1. Install
 - Fork
 - Clone
 - NPM install
-- .......anything else.....

-### How to get the Client server running
+2. To get Server running
+    2a.
+    - Open new terminal window
     - CD into project3
     - npm run dev

-### How to get the React server running
+    2b.
-- In a different terminal
+    - In a second terminal window
     - CD into project3
     - npm run watch